World awaits Iranian response after US hits nuclear sites

-A day after the US sent 30,000-pound bunker-buster bombs crashing into the mountain above Iran's Fordow nuclear site, Tehran vowed to defend itself at all costs, American leaders urged Tehran to stand down, and pockets of anti-war protesters began taking to the streets in US cities.
+Iran vowed to defend itself a day after the US dropped 30,000-pound bunker-buster bombs onto the mountain above Iran's Fordow nuclear site while American leaders urged Tehran to stand down and pockets of anti-war protesters emerged in US cities.

 In a post to the Truth Social platform on Sunday, US President Donald Trump addressed the issue of regime change in Iran.
 "It’s not politically correct to use the term, 'Regime Change,' but if the current Iranian Regime is unable to MAKE IRAN GREAT AGAIN, why wouldn’t there be a Regime change???
 MIGA!!!" he wrote.

-Iran and Israel continued to trade volleys of missile attacks, with an explosion in western Iran claiming the lives of half a dozen military personnel, according to an Iranian media outlet.
+Iran and Israel continued to trade volleys of missile attacks.
+An Israeli military spokesperson said Israeli fighter jets had struck military targets in western Iran.
 Earlier, Iran fired missiles that wounded scores of people and flattened buildings in Tel Aviv.

-The US State Department ordered employees' family members to leave Lebanon and advised citizens elsewhere in the region to keep a low profile or restrict travel.

-An advisory from the US Department of Homeland Security warned of a "heightened threat environment in the United States."
+The US Department of Homeland Security warned of a "heightened threat environment" in America, citing the possibility of cyber attacks or targeted violence.
 Law enforcement in major US cities stepped up patrols and deployed additional resources to religious, cultural and diplomatic sites.

-Air France KLM said it has cancelled flights to and from Dubai and Riyadh on Sunday and Monday, in a sign of the broader effects of the attacks.
+An organisation that monitors flight safety risks warned that the US strikes could lead to threats against American operators in the region and some flights were cancelled on Sunday and Monday.

 Speaking in Istanbul, Iranian Foreign Minister Abbas Araqchi said his country would consider all possible responses.
 There would be no return to diplomacy until it had retaliated, he said.